 - 19, they are a contact-of-a-contact and do not need to quarantine.
 Only people who have had close contact with a known COVID-19 case need to quarantine. - If they cannot keep complete isolation from the person in their house that has COVID-19 (for example, they must care for or be cared for by that person, or they share a room, or they share a bathroom and cannot completely disinfect the bathroom after each time the person with COVID-19 uses it), then they must quarantine for the entire time the person with COVID-19 is isolated and THEN an additional 14 days.
-This means that if two siblings share a room and one gets COVID-19, if the second one cannot be completely isolated from the first sibling, the first sibling may return to school after 10 days if her symptoms are resolved while the second sibling must quarantine for 24 days total including 14 days after the first sibling returns to school. - Clarified] People who have traveled out of state must quarantine for 14 days on their return.
+This means that if two siblings share a room and one gets COVID-19, if the second one cannot be completely isolated from the first sibling, the first sibling may return to school after 10 days if her symptoms are resolved while the second sibling must quarantine for 24 days total including 14 days after the first sibling returns to school. - People who have traveled out of state must quarantine for 14 days on their return.
 The exception to this is if they are using the test-based strategy where they got a test within 72 hours before landing in Alaska or in the airport when they landed.
-Once the result from that first test comes back, they must practice strict social distancing until they get the results of a second test performed 7-14 days after they return to Alaska.
-People following strict social distancing may not attend school, school sports, or school activities until they have completed their strict social distancing period. - This means that any out of state travel at this time results in a minimum of 7 days of no in-person school (i.e. remote instruction only) and up to 14 days of no in-person school per Alaska Health Mandate 10. - [Clarified] Children 10 and under are exempt from travel-related testing per Alaska Health Mandate 10.
-However, untested children are on strict social distancing status for 14 days after they return to Alaska.
+Once the result from that first test comes back, they are on minimal interaction status until they get the results of a second test performed 7-14 days after they return to Alaska.
+People on minimal interaction status may not attend school, school sports, or school activities. - This means that any out of state travel at this time results in a minimum of 7 days of no in-person school (i.e. remote instruction only) and up to 14 days of no in-person school per Alaska Health Mandate 10 - Children under age 10 are exempt from travel-related testing per Alaska Health Mandate 10.
+However, untested children are on minimal interaction status for 14 days after return to Alaska.
 If their parent or guardian is under quarantine, the child must follow the same quarantine protocols as the parent or guardian they traveled with.